-The Audit Career Path
+The Audit and Assurance Career Path

 Your gateway to business.

-As a graduate of the Vanderbilt MAcc program, engaging assignments, challenging projects and a rewarding growth path await you in the assurance service line of an international professional services firm.
-Public accounting is a people business, where teamwork is central to success.
+Contrary to what many believe, public accounting is a people business, where teamwork is central to success.
 You’ll have the chance to work with people of many backgrounds and views, and your role will be one that can have real impact.
 Your career path can lead to a spot as firm partner, as an executive or CEO in the corporate sector, as a consultant or as an entrepreneur.

 This challenging career path exposes you to a wide variety of businesses, from startups to global corporations and a range of industries, and offers almost limitless opportunities for growth.